What Health Systems Need to Know About Capacity Optimization

 Misaligned resources: Not all patients need to see a doctor, but traditional rigid find-a-doctor tools leave it up to the patient to determine which doctor is best.
 A better approach is using software that matches patients with the provider best suited to manage their case, while also giving physicians the flexibility to see a mix of high- and low-acuity cases.

-Geographic imbalances: These happen when location struggles with scheduling backlogs while another has availability just miles away.
+Geographic imbalances: These happen when one location struggles with scheduling backlogs while another has availability just miles away.
 Patients assume they have to wait because their preferred clinic is booked, unaware that other providers within your health system have open slots available nearby.

-Seasonal blind spots: A lack of visibility turns predictable patterns into annual crises.
+Seasonal blind spots: A lack of visibility turns predictable patterns into annual capacity management crises.
 Flu season hits the same time every year, yet many systems react instead of relying on historical data to prepare.
 Sports physicals spike every August before school starts, creating predictable scheduling crunches that could be anticipated and managed.

 Care setting gaps: These occur when Emergency Departments handle low-acuity cases while virtual care queues remain empty.
 Or when in-person Urgent Care clinics overflow with concerns that could be addressed faster virtually.